daronphang/portfolio-frontend/README.md

 ## Bugs

 - Mobile keyboard will push content up when input is selected; unable to use vh for container but need set either absolute values of %.
+- Using viewport for mobile would exclude address bar at the top and hence, would leave additional space when set at 100vh.
+Trick is to use min(window.innerheight, 100vh).

 ## Deployment